 The plan has a List of Covered Drugs (Formulary).
 We call it the "Drug List" for short.
-It tells which Part D prescription drugs are covered under the Part D benefit included in our plan.
+It tells which Part D prescription drugs are covered under the Part D benefit included in PacificSource Dual Care (HMO D-SNP).
+In addition to the drugs covered by Part D, some prescription drugs are covered for you under your Oregon Health Plan (Medicaid) benefits.
+The Drug List tells you how to find out which drugs are covered under Oregon Health Plan (Medicaid).

 The drugs on this list are selected by the plan with the help of a team of doctors and pharmacists.
 The list must meet requirements set by Medicare.
-Medicare has approved our Drug List.
+Medicare has approved the PacificSource Dual Care (HMO D-SNP) Drug List.